-There was a competition going on between Prussia and Austria for the supremacy of Germany.
+There was a competition between Prussia and Austria for the supremacy of Germany.
 King Charles took sides with Austria, just as his father, King William, had.

 In 1866, Württemberg took up arms on behalf of Austria for the Austro- Prussian War.
-Eventually, the Prussians occupied northern Württemberg until a peace deal was negotiated, but Württemberg had to pay indemnity to the victorious Prussians.
-All of this lead to a renewed enthusiasm and national pride for Germany and unification.
+Eventually, the Prussians occupied northern Württemberg until a peace deal was negotiated, but Württemberg had to pay an indemnity to the victorious Prussians.
+This led to renewed enthusiasm and national pride for Germany and unification.

 During the Franco-German War of 1870-71, Württemberg sided with Prussia.
 In 1871.
 Württemberg became a member of the new German Empire, but they still retained control of their post office, telegraph, and railways.
 Württemberg also had special privileges for taxation and the army.
-Over the next 10 years, Württemberg was an enthusiastic supporter of the new German empire.
+Over the next ten years, Württemberg enthusiastically supported the new German empire.

 King William II – King of Württemberg

 King William had no sons, nor did any of his Protestant relatives.
 So the power of the Kingdom of Württemberg was to pass to the family’s Roman Catholic branch.
-This presented a lot of difficulties concerning the relationship between the church and states.
+This presented many difficulties concerning the relationship between the church and the states.

 On 30 November 1918, after German’s defeat in the First World War and the revolution of November 1918, King William was forced to abdicate the throne.
 Württemberg became the Free People’s State of Württemberg.

-A new constitution was promulgated in 1919, but as now a member state of Germany under the Weimar Constitution, Württemberg lost all its special privileges it has previously had.
+A new constitution was promulgated in 1919, but as now a member state of Germany under the Weimar Constitution, Württemberg lost all the special privileges it had previously had.

 Historical Facts About the Kingdom of Württemberg